StanfordVL/OmniGibson/docs/environments.md

 import yaml

-import igibson
+import omnigibson
-from igibson.envs.igibson_env import iGibsonEnv from igibson.render.profiler import Profiler from igibson.utils.asset_utils import download_assets, download_demo_data
+from omnigibson.envs.omnigibson_env import OmniGibsonEnv from omnigibson.render.profiler import Profiler from omnigibson.utils.asset_utils import download_assets, download_demo_data

 def main():
     """
-    Creates an iGibson environment from a config file with a turtlebot in Rs (not interactive).
+    Creates an OmniGibson environment from a config file with a turtlebot in Rs (not interactive).
     It steps the environment 100 times with random actions sampled from the action space, using the Gym interface, resetting it 10 times.
     """